Siddharthbeniwal/TextStyler/README.md

 # TextStyler

 Text Styler is a simple app built with React JS that allows users to input text and apply various styles such as bold, italic, underline, and more for easy formatting and customization.
 This app is perfect for quickly styling text for presentations, notes, or creative projects, providing a user-friendly interface for enhanced text formatting.

+You can check out the app here: [TextStyler App](https://siddharth-textstyler.netlify.app/)

 ![image](https://github.com/user-attachments/assets/268e76ec-2e06-4e46-9ef0-527ec2dd430c)